 Marketplace, Slate Pass, and revenue

 The marketplace is where built models become products.
-Slate Pass subscribers consume picks; modelers earn a revenue share when subscribers follow their model.
-The economics work for modelers with a sustained edge over a meaningful sample, which is why the publish gate enforces minimum CLV and bet count before a model can list.
+Slate Pass subscribers follow picks; modelers earn a revenue share when people follow their model.
+The economics work for modelers with a sustained edge over a real run of bets, which is why a model has to clear a minimum closing line value and bet count before it can list.

 Bottom line

-A no code sports betting model is not a watered-down version of a real model; it is the same model with the boilerplate stripped out.
-The blocks make every decision visible, the in-browser trainer fits the model in seconds, and the walk-forward backtest tells you whether the edge is real before you bet a dollar.
-The discipline that separates a profitable model from a fooling-yourself model is the same discipline coders need: pick a clean target, choose features that are honest about as-of time, validate walk-forward, calibrate, and publish only when the live CLV holds up.
-The builder removes the syntax barrier so you can spend your time on the discipline.
-Open the build canvas, follow the ten-minute walkthrough above, and from there every additional model is just an iteration on the same workflow.
-Compare your published model against the rest of the field on the leaderboards, fork it in Workshop when you want to experiment, and list it on the marketplace when the live numbers earn the trust.
+A no code sports betting model is not a watered-down version of a real model; it is the same model with the coding stripped out.
+Every decision is right in front of you, the in-browser trainer fits the model in seconds, and testing it on past seasons tells you whether the edge is real before you bet a dollar.
+The discipline that separates a profitable model from a fool's-gold one is the same either way: pick a clean thing to predict, choose stats that do not peek at the future, prove it on seasons it never saw, make sure its confidence is honest, and publish only when it is actually beating the closing line live.
+The builder removes the coding barrier so you can spend your time on the discipline.
+Open the build canvas, follow the ten-minute walkthrough above, and from there every additional model is just a tweak on the same workflow.
+Stack your model against the rest of the field on the leaderboards, copy it in Workshop when you want to experiment, and list it on the marketplace when the live numbers earn the trust.

 Bet responsibly — set limits, never chase losses.